With inflation up and bills higher than ever, you may be wondering how to keep up with 2024’s soaring cost of living.

 Having this niche focus helps you better understand client needs and charge higher rates.
 If you previously had a full-time job in one of those fields, you could consider offering VA services within that same field.

-Outreach through social media, job boards, and VA agency sites helps you to connect with potential clients.
+Doing outreach through social media channels, remote job boards, and VA agency sites helps you to connect with potential clients.

 What’s more, having a polished online presence and portfolio, with strong client testimonials, will attract even more and better quality clients.